Harmeet2504/full-stack-web-app-project/README.md

  -The final dataset was deployed onto non-relational “NoSQL” database, MongoDB.
 An account was set up in MongoDB cluster that could be accessed/connected through commandline or using GUI enabled MongoDB Compass.
 MongoClient was used to communicate with MongoDB using pymongo.
 Documents were loaded as dictionaries as NoSQL database provides support for JSON-styled, document-oriented storage systems.
 The database is available as "complete_death_coord_data" with one collection named "mortality_records".

  ### Step 3: Design Flask API
- -Data from database were pulled in to create an API with multiple (specify number) routes using Flask `jsonify` to convert data into a valid JSON response object.
+ -Data from database were pulled in to create an API with multiple routes using Flask `jsonify` to convert data into a valid JSON response object.
 Data returned from routes were used in building interactive visualizations using javascript libraries.

  ### App Routes
 http://localhost:8000/data/<cause_str>